 - Organizational perceptions of your capability – It is not uncommon for a good employee to be typecast as a result of one mistake or miss-step.
-We all make mistakes or have a learning curve in job that may result in an isolated and temporary performance issue.
+We all make mistakes or have a learning curve in the job that may result in an isolated and temporary performance issue.
 Can this perception be changed?
 Have you taken appropriate steps to change this perception but it persists?
-If leadership cannot see you for your potential and continue to unfairly typecast you, it is time to take steps to leave.
+If leadership cannot see you for your potential and continue to typecast you unfairly, it is time to take steps to leave.

 - A decision or judgment error – If you make decisions, some are going to be wrong.
 You will make mistakes managing situations and people.
 Does your boss or the organization hold a grudge?
 Do you get appropriate coaching/training when you make mistakes and are allowed to learn from them and correct them?
-If the culture is to hold a grudge or not allow mistakes to be opportunities to learn it is time to take steps to leave.
+If the culture is to hold a grudge or not allow errors to be opportunities to learn it is time to take steps to leave.

-Once you make the decision to leave, build a bridge don’t burn a bridge.
+Once you decide to leave, build a bridge don’t burn a bridge.
 Do the necessary work to set your tasks, projects, department and direct reports up for success.
 Create a job description and skills inventory that your replacement will need to be successful.
-In some situations you can be very transparent with your decision and offer to help hire a successor; this is rare but brings a great value to the organization.
+In some situations you can be very transparent with your decision and offer to help hire a successor; this is rare but brings great value to the organization.
 You are leaving voluntarily so be gracious and generous with your bosses, the company and your direct reports; don’t throw anyone under the bus.
 In your exit interview be honest but respectful as to why you are leaving; always try to provide them with your insights as a way to help them improve their situation.

-In business today everyone needs to own and manage his or her own career.
+In business today everyone needs to own and manage his or her career.
 Thinking the company will return your loyalty or take care of you when times get rough is a serious career mistake.
 Hanging on just because that feels safer sets the stage for failure and low self-esteem.
-If we acknowledge these fundamental facts, we begin to make better stay or leave decisions…
+If we acknowledge these fundamental facts, we begin to make better stay or leave decisions.